How To Spend 3 Days In Dubrovnik: A Perfect Dubrovnik Itinerary!

 Is 3 days in Dubrovnik enough?

 Yes!
-Three days in Dubrovnik is enough time to see the main highlights without feeling completely rushed- it’s the sweet spot between sightseeing and relaxation, but if you can stay longer – great!
-You’ll have time for extra island-hopping and lazy afternoons by the sea or hotel pool, especially if you’re after a holiday vibe!
+Three days in Dubrovnik is enough time to see the main highlights without feeling completely rushed – it’s the sweet spot between sightseeing and relaxation, but if you can stay longer, even better!
+You’ll have time for extra island-hopping and lazy afternoons by the sea or hotel pool, especially if you’re after a nice holiday vibe.
+Here’s my pick of the best places to stay in Dubrovnik!

 3 DAYS IN DUBROVNIK- USEFUL TRAVEL TIPS